sjy-dv/space-voice/README.md

 The current model output needs to be adjusted with a new dataset, but what remains crucial is the model’s ability to recognize and understand the given text data.
 Please take a look at the overall sampling video.

+## If you want to experience the example model together, download my model from the respective Hugging Face page.

 [huggingface](https://huggingface.co/devJy/space-voice-label-detect-beta)